OpenAPI Specification

 Status Codes

 The API uses standard HTTP status codes to indicate the success or failure of a request.
+Here are our most used status codes:200 OK

 - The request was successful201 Created